 "To re-imagine the competitor experience for Birdeye, offering better value proposition to mid-market and enterprise customers."

-Design inspiration was drawn from competitor and competitor ranking products to understand best-in-class patterns for surfacing competitive intelligence.
+Design inspiration was drawn from Sprout Social, Yext, and Podium to understand best-in-class patterns for surfacing competitive intelligence.

 Competitors fetched automatically via GBP APIs based on customer location.
 Enabled by default.
 Brand and location views available.

-Competitor data flows into the Insights module — comparative scores, SWOT-style visualisations, strengths & weaknesses, trends over time.
+Competitor data flows into the Insights module, with comparative scores, SWOT-style visualisations, strengths & weaknesses, trends over time.

 Competitor grid view, leaderboard by source, and head-to-head review comparisons across multiple listing sites.

-Competitor Setup: GBP APIs pull competitor location, review sites, ratings, and social links automatically — users can also add competitors manually.
+Competitor Setup: GBP APIs pull competitor location, review sites, ratings, and social links automatically, though users can also add competitors manually.
 Both brand and location views are available, displayed alongside a map.

 Insights: Competitor data flows into a Benchmarking section showing AI-generated summaries, Birdeye score comparisons, reputation and sentiment scores side-by-side, a scatter-plot bubble chart for visual ranking, and bar charts for sentiment scores by category across all competitors.